Gold, silver prices up in Azerbaijan

 Trend:

-Gold and silver prices increased in Azerbaijan on April 8 compared to the prices on April 5, Trend reports citing the data published by the country’s Central Bank.
+Gold prices increased in Azerbaijan on April 11 compared to the prices on April 10, Trend reports citing the data published by the country’s Central Bank.

 |